-Xavier: When I think about activism it’s important for me to understand the progress that has been made, what we are doing now and what needs to be done.
+Xavier: When I think about activism it's important for me to understand the progress that has been made, what we are doing now and what needs to be done.
 Marsha P. Johnson is someone that comes to mind when I think of trans progress, she is what I would call my trancestor.
-For “Now” I am really inspired by a group called “Voices 4″ they are based in New York, that focuses on amplifying the voices that are often suppressed within the LGBTQI communities all over the world.
-Emma Gonzales’ speech was incredible in the wake of tragedy, her voice and others from that generation give me hope for the future collective thought.
-I also think that this younger generation is helping create a conversation that is exciting about gender fluidity and sexuality, it’s fresh and open minded and so necessary.
+For "Now" I am really inspired by a group called "Voices 4".
+They are based in New York, and they focus on amplifying the voices that are often suppressed within the LGBTQIA communities all over the world.
+Emma Gonzales' speech was incredible in the wake of tragedy, her voice and others from that generation give me hope for the future collective thought.
+I also think that this younger generation is helping create a conversation that is exciting about gender fluidity and sexuality, it's fresh and open minded and so necessary.

 Taylor: In modern times, how can we make representations of sex and gender revolutionary?
 How can brands participate in a meaningful and sincere way, while also supporting artists like you?

 Xavier: I think that it is important to be inclusive, I think that there are a lot of identities that fall through the cracks even within the LGBTQIA community and are often left out or not even considered when it comes to representation.
 I think that a lot of brands are taking strides to be inclusive but there is always room for growth.
 I think that brands should want to have as many perspectives as possible, for example if I see a brand using a trans model in a campaign I am more likely to support it because I feel supported by it.